protontypes/open-sustainable-technology/README.md

 - [ClimateModeling_courseware](https://github.com/brian-rose/ClimateModeling_courseware) - A collection of interactive lecture notes and assignments in Jupyter notebook format.
 - [Climate Change Impact Assessment](https://claut.gitlab.io/man_ccia/) - A practical walk-through.
 - [sweet](https://github.com/ESIPFed/sweet) - Official repository for Semantic Web for Earth and Environmental Terminology (SWEET) Ontologies.
+- [ModularSensors](https://github.com/EnviroDIY/ModularSensors) - This Arduino library gives environmental sensors a common interface of functions for use with Arduino-compatible dataloggers.
+- [netcdf-fortran](https://github.com/Unidata/netcdf-fortran) - The Unidata network Common Data Form (netCDF) is an interface for scientific data access and a set of freely-distributed software libraries that provide an implementation of the interface.

 ## Sustainable Technology Communities